India Open: Chaliha upsets fifth seed Kosetskaya, Sindhu also sails into 2nd round | Sports-Games

 - India

+However, the Indian made a lot of errors after the break and Kosetsyaka pounced on the opportunity to first level the score at 14-14 and then fight back from 16-19 to earn her first game point.

-But the girl from Guwahati, who had lost to the Russian in their earlier encounter back in 2019, managed to regroup to force her opponent to make an unforced error and then saved two more game points before clinching the opener with a smash.
+But the girl from Guwahati, who had lost to the Russian in their earlier contest back in 2019, managed to regroup and forced her opponent to make an unforced error and then saved two more game points before clinching the opener with a smash.

 ''I haven't played a lot of matches in the last few years.
 So, I was nervous and that affected me midway in the opening game.
 But once I won the first game, I was more confident and so I was relaxed in the second game,'' Chaliha said after the match.